-At the end of each day, there is a detention in the allocated year group room and are held for either 30 minutes or 1 hour.
+At the end of each day, there is a detention in the allocated year group room and are held for 30 minutes

-On Friday there will be an SLT detention for 2 hours.
+On Friday there will be an SLT detention for 1.5 hours.

 The centralised detention system is for both classroom (Learning) and corridor (community) behaviour and will be linked explicitly to Consequences in the PATLP and on class charts.